Azerbaijan–European Union relations: History

 In February 2017, the EU and Azerbaijan launched negotiations to replace the original agreement adopted 20 years prior.

 On January 26, 2023, the Parliamentary Assembly of the Council of Europe (PACE) passed a resolution rejecting the ratification of the credentials of the Azerbaijani delegation.
 The resolution was adopted with 76 votes in favor, 10 against, and 4 abstentions, barring Azerbaijan’s delegation from participating in most PACE activities.
 On January 24, 2024, the Azerbaijani delegation to PACE announced at a meeting of the Assembly its decision to cease interaction and presence in PACE until further notice.
 President of Azerbaijan Ilham Aliyev clarified as well and stated that Azerbaijan will consider leaving and withdrawing entirely from the Council of Europe.
 Multiple statements from the Azerbaijani side have been released stating that "Azerbaijan no longer needs CoE."

 On March 5, 2024, Parviz Baghirov, head of the National Erasmus+ Office in Azerbaijan announced that the Erasmus+ programme would put its activities on an unofficial hold, and that the National Erasmus+ Office would be closed.
 Baghirov affirmed that the Erasmus Mundus Joint Master’s Degrees would be left unaffected by the circumstances, since the programme is structured differently, as it is aimed at individual candidates.
 Azerbaijani opposition leaders such as Isa Gambar would go on to speak out against the suspension of activities of the programme.

+On August 8, 2025, the EU announced that it welcomed the peace agreement signed between Azerbaijan and Armenia, and that the EU fully supports the normalization process between Azerbaijan and Armenia.